adamnpeace/micro-wc-plugin/README.md

-# micro-wc-plugin
+# micro-wc-plugin #
-Word and Char count plugin for micro go editor
+Word and character counter for micro go editor.